-We will look at some of the internet network attributes hidden by the use of VPN to ensure that your Internet Service Provider (ISP), the government, and hackers can also track what you browse, search, and download.
+We will look at some of the Internet network attributes hidden by the use of a VPN to ensure that your Internet Service Provider (ISP), the government, and hackers can also track what you browse, search, and download.

 1. IP Address